 - Demonstrated system feasibility.

 - Proven technology, reasonable testing.

 - Confidence in reliability.

-- Presentations given to the RPRSG have demonstrated the technical feasibility of candidate protocols using simulation.
-Empirical results will be presented at future study group meetings.

-- Several implementations of candidate protocols exist in the industry, embodied in commercially available products comprising:

-- Systems (routers, switches, Add drop nodes for optical networks, hubs)

-- Host interfaces (NICs)

-- Chipsets

-- Optical components

-- Implementations of candidate protocols are currently deployed in major Service Provider and enterprise environments.

-- Simulations based on the OPNET modeling system have been used to demonstrate the feasibility of reliable protocols under a range of operating conditions.
-Traffic models; configurations and metrics for evaluating candidate protocols will be developed as part of the working group.
+- Presentations given to the RPRSG have demonstrated the technical feasibility of candidate protocols using both simulation and empirical results. - Several implementations of candidate protocols exist in the industry, embodied in commercially available products comprising: - Systems (routers, switches, hubs) - Host interfaces (NICs) - Chipsets - Optical components - Implementations of candidate protocols are currently deployed in major ISP and enterprise environments. - Simulations based on the OpNet modeling system have been used to demonstrate the reliability of the candidate protocols under a broad range of operating conditions